lntruong181/user_management_JS/README.md

 # Javascript_core

-Build a simple User Management with javascript
+Build a simple User Management with javascript using localStorage and mockAPI only

 Filter, Pagination
-Update personal information (name, password and avatar) Add, delete, edit content
+Update personal information
+Add, delete, edit content
 More functions will be updated later...